 Seventy seven participants were given a height-adjustable desk as well as instructional material and goals for increased standing time while a control group of 69 other staff continued to use their standard desk with no additional support.
 The research measured the time spent sitting during the working day at the start of the study and then again after three, six and 12 months.
 It also asked participants to fill in questionnaires about their wellbeing at work to track physical and psychological progress, including mental health factors such as mood and anxiety, as well as work-related factors such as job performance, job satisfaction and occupational fatigue.

 Why is it important to reduce sitting time?

 Extensive research has suggested that sitting down for prolonged periods of time can lead to health conditions including obesity, type 2 diabetes, cancer, heart disease and musculoskeletal problems.
-The new study showed that sit-stand desks are effective at reducing sitting time among workers with a predominantly sedentary job.
+According to the British Heart Foundation, adults of working age in England, sit for an avergae of 9.5 hours.
+For office workers, much of that time is spent at work.
+The new study looked into how sit-stand desks could be used effectively to reduce sitting time among workers with a predominantly sedentary job.